-Life of Christ II encompasses Chapter 7 through Chapter 13.
+Life of Christ II encompasses Chapter 7 through Chapter 13 of the Life of Christ OMTC book.

 GATS edition © 2011United Pentecostal Church International

 Sponsor's Page: First Pentecostal Church Belleville, Ontario

 We dedicate this book to faithful saints of First Pentecostal Church of Belleville, Ontario, who sacrificially gave and still give to support world missions.